-14. Data protection regulations on the use and application of Twitter
+14. Data protection provisions for the operation and use of YouTube

 Art 6 I lit. a, GDPR serves our company as a legal basis for processing operations through which we obtain consent for a specific processing purpose.
 If the processing of personal data is necessary for the performance of a contract to which the data subject is a party, as is the case for example with processing operations necessary for the delivery of goods or the provision of other services or consideration, the processing is based on Art.
 6 I letter b GDPR.
 The same applies to such processing processes that are necessary to carry out pre-contractual measures, for example in cases of enquiries about our services.
 If our company is subject to a legal obligation which requires the processing of personal data, for example to fulfil tax obligations, the processing is based on Art.
 6 I letter c GDPR.
 In rare cases, the processing of personal data may become necessary to protect the vital interests of the data subject or another natural person.
 This would be the case, for example, if a visitor were injured at our company and their name, age, health insurance data or other vital information had to be passed on to a doctor, a hospital or other third parties.
 The processing would then be based on Art.
 6 I letter d GDPR.
 Ultimately, processing operations could be based on Art.
 6 I letter f GDPR.
 Processing operations which are not covered by any of the aforementioned legal bases are based on this legal basis if processing is necessary to safeguard a legitimate interest of our company or a third party, provided that the interests, fundamental rights and freedoms of the data subject do not take priority.
 We are allowed to carry out such processing procedures because they have been specifically mentioned by the European legislator.
 In this respect, a legitimate interest could be assumed if the data subject is a customer of the data controller (recital 47, sentence 2, GDPR).